 example of the TapiX data validation and correctness process

-Correctness of enriched data should be priority.
+Correctness of enhanced data should be priority.
 Without the correct inputs there can be no quality outputs.

 Speed and efficiency at the center